LinguaPhylo/linguaPhylo.github.io/setup.md

 {:start="4"}
 4. Restart `Package Manager`.
 Now `lphybeast` and dependent packages should appear as "installed".
+5. Select `lphybeast ext` from the packages list, then use `Install/Upgrade` to install.

 Alternatively, you can install the `lphybeast` package using [command line](https://www.beast2.org/managing-packages/).